intel/llvm/sycl/test-e2e/README.md

 `run-only`, to only run the compilation stage, or the execution stage respectively.

+**NOTE:** This feature is a work-in-progress and current limitations are expected to be addressed in the near future.

 The modes work as follow:
 ### `--param test-mode=full`
 This is the default mode tests run in.
 Tests are marked as unsupported if no